langsci/primaryNavigation/README.md

 About
 -----
 This plugin replaces the template for the primary navigation menu and the user navigation (meta navigation at the top/right).
-Additionally, it adds two new page (about/policies and community/sponsors).
+Additionally, it adds two new pages (/policies and /sponsors).

 License
 -------